t0mg/wordclock/software/README.md

 [Here's a video](https://youtu.be/WF_X5soabm0) showing the Wordclock with 1.0 firmware and its web interface in action.
 New features were added since, such as MQTT and Paint.

+## Release binaries

+If you are not interested in modifying the source code, you can find prebuilt binaries [here](https://github.com/t0mg/wordclock/releases) that can be flashed ESP32 with [esptool.py](https://docs.espressif.com/projects/esptool/en/latest/esp32/esptool/flashing-firmware.html).

 ## Build with PlatformIO

 This is the recommended method as it makes it easy to manage dependencies and build for a specific flavor of ESP32.
 If you do not want to use PlatformIO, see [below](#deprecated-build-with-arduino-ide) for detailed instructions.